 The Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE) conducts the SSC (Class 10) and HSC (Class 12) board exams every year.
-In 2025, the Maharashtra SSC exams were held from February 21 to March 17, 2025, while the Maha HSC exams were conducted from February 11 to March 11, 2025.
+In 2026, the Maharashtra SSC exams will be held from February 20 to March 18, 2026, while the Maha HSC exams will be conducted from February 10 to March 11, 2026.
 Students often wonder what constitutes a good performance in these exams.
 They should know that there is no fixed definition of a ‘good score.’
 According to the board, securing the Maharashtra Board exam passing marks is enough to move to the next class.
 However, a good score is subjective and depends on a student's aspirations.

 This Story also Contains